“We will get through it, this isn’t the end…there will be more successes in the future."

 Despite everything, she remains optimistic and is happy to know at some point there will be at least one ritual to participate in, the one where she collects her degree in exercise science.

-She credits Bridgewater for making the decision to postpone commencement ceremonies instead of cancelling.
+She credits Bridgewater for making the decision to postpone commencement ceremonies instead of canceling.

 “To not have an official ceremony would have been bad,” she said.
 “I’m looking forward to being with my friends, the ones I’ve had since freshman year, to be able to finish together, to walk across that stage.”